 - Upper limit: The full benefits as specified in the pension fund regulations represent the maximum purchase amount.

-- Advance withdrawal: If you financed your home with an advance withdrawal from the pension fund, this must first be repaid before any tax-deductible purchases can be made.
+- Early withdrawal: If you financed your home with an advance withdrawal from the pension fund, this must first be repaid before any tax-deductible purchases can be made.

 - Pension fund situation: You should take a close look at your pension fund’s financial situation – and avoid paying into it if it does not have sufficient cover in order to avoid losses.